 Dorset-based insurance company, LV= have found that half of people use their retirement to spend more time on a hobby.
 It makes perfect sense after all; you’ve got more time and a bit of spare cash, so why not start indulging in that trapeze class you’ve always wanted to?

-Circus skills aside, according to LV, some of the most popular hobbies for retirees include language learning, painting and team sports such as sailing.
-Experienced seafarers should take a look at Poole, where we’re launching our latest development, Vista.
-The area enjoys one of the nicest stretches of coastline in the UK and the local Poole Sailing Club caters to all ages and abilities.
+Circus skills aside, according to LV=, some of the most popular hobbies for retirees include language learning, painting and team sports such as sailing.
+Experienced seafarers should take a look at Poole, where we’re launching our latest developments, Esprit and Vista.

-Spending more time with friends and family
+Spending more quality time with friends and family

-That’s why we offer plenty of quality communal areas across our developments, as well as guest facilities so our residents can host who they want when they want.
+That’s why we offer plenty of quality communal areas across our developments, as well as guest facilities so our residents can host who they want, when they want.

-Starting a new venture
+Starting a new venture or opportunity

 For some retirees, they may have left work but their head’s still very much in the game.
 According to the ONS, over-50s account for almost half of those who start their own business.
 This may sound surprising but, in fact, it makes perfect sense.
 Retirees can take advantage of new pension freedom reforms to gain an upfront lump-sum pension which they can use to kick-start a new venture.

 Combine this with the fact older people will likely have more useful life and career experience under their belt than a maths whizz straight out of university, and retirement seems like the golden time to experiment with that idea you’ve been tinkering with for a while.